All Episodes

 Really?

-The uh uh when we left you yesterday, ladies and gentlemen, President uh Obama, professor of the United States of America, had convened a summit In Washington, in the East Room, consisting of members of the House and Senate, both parties, and some other interested parties' figures and so forth of various walks of life in the great mosaic, that is America.
+Anyway, to the audio soundbites, when we left you yesterday, ladies and gentlemen, President Obama, professor of the United States of America, had convened a summit in Washington in the East Room consisting of members of the House and Senate, both parties, and some other interested parties, figures, and so forth of various walks of life in the great mosaic, that is America.

 And he had given them a lecture.

-And he's going to be he's going to take names and he's going to be watching to see who wastes it and misuses it.
+And he's going to be, he's going to take names and he's going to be watching to see who wastes it and misuses it.

 And then he sent everybody to breakout groups, to study groups.